 Our first objective is to show how variations in soil wetness initial condition modify accumulated precipitation.
 Figure 5 shows the differences between each experiment and the CTRL run.
-E1 and E3 lead to the expected results: decreased soil wetness produces less precipitation and vice versa.
-Differences take place over the areas where precipitation was simulated, with major changes over central and eastern Argentina, Uruguay, southern Brazil, a band north of 15°S and along the frontal area.
+Both E1 and E3 lead to the expected results: decreased soil wetness produces less precipitation and vice versa.
+Differences take place over the areas where precipitation was simulated, with major changes over central and eastern Argentina, Uruguay, southern Brazil, a band north of 15°S, and along the frontal area.
 In terms of relative importance (changes normalized by total simulated precipitation in the CTRL run, not shown) it can be noticed that larger impacts occur south of 20°S, regardless of whether soil wetness has been decreased or increased with respect to the CTRL run.
-Our difference fields for E1 and E3 look rather similar to Collini et al. (2008) results (see their Figure 5), reinforcing our idea that this particular case is highly representative of an important component of the summertime variability.
+Our difference fields for E1 and E3 look rather similar to Collini et al's (2008) results (see their Fig. 5), reinforcing our idea that this particular case is highly representative of an important component of the summertime variability.

-The response to the localized sensitivity experiments is distinct from the regional ones, and one of the most interesting results is that the anomalies (Figure 5)

-affect similar locations irrespective of the areas where soil wetness is modified.
+The response to the localized sensitivity experiments is distinct from the regional ones, and one of the most interesting results is that the anomalies (Fig. 5) affect similar locations irrespective of the areas where soil wetness is modified.
 In E2 the response is consistent with a shift in the precipitation field, while in E4 there is a localized increase in rain centered over Uruguay, presumably associated with enhanced evaporation, combined with a shift in precipitation.
-Neither E2 nor E4 generate impacts over the SACZ precipitation region.
+Neither E2 nor E4 generates impacts over the SACZ precipitation region.
+In section 4, changes related with low-level circulation, which could account for the impact in precipitation particularly near the frontal position, are discussed with more detail.

-To identify the pathways for land-atmosphere interactions it is useful to analyze the day-by-day evolution of soil wetness, precipitation and Convective Available Potential Energy (CAPE).
-The area average evolution of these fields over the box indicated in Figure 5 is shown in Figure 6.
+To identify the pathways for land-atmosphere interactions it is useful to analyze the day-by-day evolution of soil wetness, precipitation, and convective available potential energy (CAPE).
+The area-average evolution of these fields over the box indicated in Fig. 5 is shown in Fig. 6.
 This box is representative of the area where the sensitivity is relatively large in all experiments.
-It is of interest to point out that area average wilting point and saturation values are 0.088 and 0.498 m3m-3 respectively, thus denoting that the experiments modify soil wetness contents between reasonable values.
-Splitting of precipitation in its convective and large scales components follows Pan and Elthair (2001) who showed that the convective portion was much more sensitive to soil moisture changes than the large scale one.
-As they state, convective rainfall in wet runs is facilitated due to two positive effects: lower cloud base and CAPE increases through low level moistening.
-In contrast, dry runs, though warmer, result in very deep boundary layers and lower CAPE.
+It is of interest to point out that area-average wilting point and saturation values are 0.088 and 0.498 m3 m-3, respectively, thus denoting that the experiments modify soil wetness contents between reasonable values.
+Splitting of precipitation in its convective (i.e., that resulting from the cumulus scheme) and large-scale (i.e., that resolved explicitly) components has been done to follow an analysis similar to that of Pal and Eltahir (2001), who showed that the convective portion was much more sensitive to soil moisture changes than the large-scale one.
+As they state, convective rainfall in wet runs is facilitated because of two positive effects: lower cloud base and CAPE increases through low-level moistening.
+In contrast, dry runs, though warmer, result in very deep boundary layers (PBL) and lower CAPE.
+This response of the PBL to soil wetness has been confirmed in the present simulations, which exhibit the deepest PBL in E1, reaching almost twice the height of E3 on particular days (not shown).